Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/administrative-webhooks.md

 ### Webhook test option is unavailable

-Grant `sonoran.display.webhook.test`, then reconnect or restart the resource.
+Grant `sonoran.stationdisplay.webhook.test`, then reconnect or restart the resource.

 The explicit test has a 60-second cooldown.